 In this test, cells are treated with special man-made antibodies.
 Each antibody sticks only to certain types of cells.
 The cells are then passed in front of a laser beam.
 If the cells now have antibodies attached to them, the laser will make them give off light, which is measured and analyzed by a computer.

-This is the most common test for immunophenotyping – classifying lymphoma cells according to the substances (antigens) on their surfaces.
+This is the most common test for immunophenotyping – classifying lymphoma cells according to the proteins (antigens) on their surfaces.
 Different types of lymphocytes have different antigens on their surface.
 These antigens also change as each cell matures.

-This test can help show whether a lymph node is swollen because of lymphoma, some other cancer, or a non-cancerous disease.
+This test can help show if a lymph node is swollen because of lymphoma, some other cancer, or a non-cancerous disease.
 It has become very important in helping doctors determine the exact type of lymphoma so they can select the best treatment.

 In some lymphomas, the cells may have too many chromosomes, too few chromosomes, missing parts of chromosomes (called deletions), or other abnormalities.
 These changes can help identify the type of lymphoma.
-In WM, deletions are the most common type of chromosome change.

 Molecular tests such as fluorescent in situ hybridization (FISH) and polymerase chain reaction (PCR) are not usually needed to diagnose WM, but they are sometimes used to diagnose other types of NHL.
 These tests look at the cells’ DNA without having to grow the cells in the lab first.
 The tests can give results in less time than cytogenetics and can be done on cells from different sources (like lymph nodes, blood, and bone marrow).
 They are generally used to look for specific chromosome or gene changes, not just any change.

 See Testing Biopsy and Cytology Specimens for Cancer to learn more about tests used to diagnose cancer and what the results can tell you.